 Be aware that, in order to withdraw from the course, you must meet the university deadline and requirements regarding withdrawals.
-In particular, note that the university withdrawal deadline is Friday, April 5, 2019.
-Therefore, if you wish to withdraw after April 5, you will be required to submit a petition to the Wharton Undergraduate Division to obtain its approval.
+If you wish to withdraw after the university withdrawal deadline, you will be required to submit a petition to the Wharton Undergraduate Division to obtain its approval.
 Please obtain the School's approval before you ask for mine.